jmike/naomi/API-Table.md

 ##### Returns

-A promise resolving to an object, where each property represents a unique key.
+A promise resolving to an object, where each property represents a unique-key.

 ##### Example